exonum/exonum-doc/src/architecture/consensus.md

 additional delays in accepting the block proposal.

-In contrast to the case discussed in the previous paragraph, the absence of a fixed round ends in Exonum allows to accept the proposal with a minimum necessary delay.
+In contrast to the case discussed in the previous paragraph, the absence of a fixed round end in Exonum allows the system to accept the proposal with a minimum necessary delay.

 ### Work Split